 After graduating from Klaipėda University in 2004, Gintarė Radvilavičiūtė won the debut prize of the Lithuanian Ministry of Culture for her performance The Only One (Vienintelė) for adults, created at Klaipėda Puppet Theatre in the same year.
 Already in this work, which combined puppets, masks and the actor's body sculpture, the director's inclination to experiment with forms and materials was evident.
 After her successful debut at the Klaipėda Puppet Theatre, she staged several lively performances for children and families, using various puppets and objects as theatrical devices.
 In 2008, she came to critical attention after directing another performance for adults at the Klaipėda Puppet Theatre.
-The political puppet ballet Ubu (Juoba), based on Alfred Jarry's play King Ubu, confirmed Gintarė Radvilavičiūtė as one of the most interesting experimenters in the performance, often unique to Lithuanian puppetry.
+The political puppet ballet Ubu (Juoba), based on Alfred Jarry's play King Ubu, confirmed Gintarė Radvilavičiūtė as one of the most interesting experimenters in the performing arts, searching for new, more expressive forms with each performance, often unique to Lithuanian puppetry.